North Korea Releases 3 Americans As Pompeo's Visit Concludes

 North Korea has released three Americans it had been holding captive, in a deal that emerged as Secretary of State Mike Pompeo ended his visit to the isolated country.
 They will arrive back in the U.S. early Thursday – and President Trump says he will meet the group at the airport.

-The released Americans are: Kim Dong Chul, who was arrested in 2015; Tony Kim, also known as Kim Sang-duk, a teacher who was detained in April 2017; and Kim Hak-song, also known as Jin Xue Song, whose detention was announced shortly after Kim Sang-duk's.
+The released Americans are believed to be: Kim Dong Chul, who was arrested in 2015; Tony Kim, also known as Kim Sang-duk, a teacher who was detained in April 2017; and Kim Hak-song, also known as Jin Xue Song, whose detention was announced shortly after Kim Sang-duk's.

+Talk of the captives' release had increased as the U.S. and North Korea's regime engaged in rare talks — and worked to arrange a meeting between Trump and Kim Jong Un.
+The president said Pompeo has worked out the place and time of the summit, in talks with North Korean officials.

 Trump confirmed their release in a tweet on Wednesday morning, saying the group was airborne.